Goseong County, South Gyeongsang: Cluster

 Goseong was designated as a cluster for shipbuilding, including development with its neighbor, Geoje area.

 In July 2007, the Ministry of Finance and Economy confirmed the establishment of the complex after securing the land.
 The construction began in April 2008.

 Fossil sites

 Goseong is known for, among other things, its fossilized dinosaur footprints.
 The county will host the Gyeongnam Goseong Dinosaur World Expo in 2016 for 73 days, between 1 April and 12 June, at Danghangpo Tourist Site and Sangjogam County Park.
-Goseong county participated in the International dinosaur festival of Zigong, Sichuan Province of China which is a sister city.
+Goseong county participated in the International dinosaur festival of Zigong, Sichuan, China, which is a sister city.

-The whole area was on the way of propelling registration of UNESCO natural heritages with other southern coast-lying regions.
+The whole area was on the way to propel registration of UNESCO natural heritages with other southern coast-lying regions.
 Fossil sites on the southern coast of Korea are the largest scale in Asia.